 While you may think that paying off a credit card account and then closing it is a good idea, it’s not.
 Closing an account may put a ding in your credit score.
 By all means, pay off an account if possible, but leave the account open when you do.
 Your credit score will thank you.

 5. Have more than one type of debt

 It looks better to lenders when you have a mix of different credit types.
 A combination of installment debts such as car loans and mortgages, along with revolving debt like credit cards, is a good mix.

 Once your credit score is in tip top shape, getting a debt consolidation loan is much easier.
-Check out our unbiased personal loan reviews here to explore great loan options for debt consolidation.

 How does bad credit affect your debt relief options?

 You may hear advertisements from lenders offering debt consolidation loans to consumers with bad credit.
 While it is possible to get a loan with bad credit, the truth is that it may not be your best option.

 To make debt consolidation worth your while, it is important that the debt consolidation loan have a better interest rate than the debt you already carry.
 When your credit is bad, the chances of finding a loan with a good interest rate are very slim.
 For this reason, those with poor credit may find it advantageous to consider alternative forms of debt relief.